dagraham/etm-dgraham/README.md

     * For an item with an @g “goto” link, press “Ctrl-G” to open the link.
     * For an item that repeats, press “Ctrl-R” to show repetitions.
     * Timers
-        * Press “t” to start a timer for the reminder.
+        * Press “T” to begin a timer for the reminder.
-        * With a timer active, press “t” to toggle paused/running.
+        * With a timer active, press “T” to toggle paused/running.
-        * Press “T” to record an  `@u usedtime`  entry in the reminder and close the timer.
+        * Press “^T” to end the timer and record an  `@u usedtime` entry in the reminder.
 * Movement
     * Press page up or page down to shift the display a page at a time.
     * Press “l”  (lower case L) and enter a number to move the cursor to a particular line  number.